NEWBURY VOLLEYBALL CLUB

 Sue Sayers - Head Coach

-Previous season our Newbury Ladies got promoted to Division 1 and performed really well throughout 2019/2020, finishing mid table.
+In Division 1, the Newbury Ladies performed really well throughout finishing mid table.
 We saw great performance from a number of our junior players supported by more experienced players.
 This is what we do!

 Newbury Hurricanes compete in Mixed Division, Berkshire League.
-Mixed games is always a good opportunity for our players to get some extra on-court experience.
+Mixed games are always a good opportunity for our players to get some extra on-court experience.

 Third year running, Newbury Juniors came top of their league.
 If they were to choose their anthem, it could be 'We Are The Champions' or 'You're Simply The Best'!